Understand What We Do

 From mammals to microorganisms such as bacteria or micro-algae, cells form the basis of all life.
 Cells consist of a multitude of different building blocks which are studied in biophysics.
 As a multidisciplinary field of research, biophysics combines biological, physical and chemical questions: How are particular cellular building blocks structured, how do they function, how do they behave under different conditions, and how do they interact with each other?

-Our research teams constantly provide exciting new insights into the structure and function of membrane proteins, which help us to better understand and treat diseases such as covid-19 or tuberculosis.
+Our research teams are constantly providing new insights into the structure and function of vital building blocks such as proteins or DNA, which help us to better understand and treat diseases such as covid-19 or tuberculosis.

 What Is Basic Research?